NOAA-GFDL/fre-workflows/README-developers.md

 If this is not set/unset, you're going to see an unset variable error when you try to load the conda environment.

-You can avoid putting calls to your conda environment in your git history by adding

 This should be generic to all sites, though we have not yet had a chance to run this outside of the lab (i.e. Gaea).